Post-Install Configuration

 .

 You still have to create users via API and assign them to applications.
-Password hash stored in the database is not taken into account.
+The password hashes stored in the database are not used once OIDC / OAuth 2.x is set up.

 Environment Variable | Default Value | Description |